woodward/vim-flashcards/vim/Misc.md

 8j       ⮂  Jump down 8 lines
 f"       ⮂  Go ahead in the line to the double quote
+"        ⮂  Bring up the list of buffers

+z <enter> ⮂  Move the cursor to the top of the screen
-"        ⮂  Bring up the list of buffers z        ⮂  Move the cursor to the top of the screen
+z.        ⮂  Move the cursor to the middle of the screen z-        ⮂  Move the cursor to the bottom of the screen

 :set paste  ⮂  Turn off auto indentation when pasting code (:set nopaste to turn auto-indentation back on)